wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 "illiterate".

 While "he done it" would likely be understood, it sounds unrefined.
-In the same way, 「その花がきれい！」 (without だ at the end) communicates an idea effectively enough, but sounds jarring.
+In the same way, 「その花がきれい！」 (without だ at the end) communicates the idea effectively enough, but sounds unfinished and unrefined.

 These diagrams provide a visual aid for reasoning about and composing with grammatical syntax and structure.
 If you don't value grammar, then you